flashshare/markdown-resume/src/sample.md

 *Water quality monitoring (nutrients, carbon, phytoplankton, greenhouse gases) and develop a biogeochemical model (1D reactive transport) for tropical estuaries.*

-#### PhD Application and Preparation (3 months) `06/2018-11/2018`
+#### PhD Application and vacation (5 months) `07/2018-10/2018`

-During this period, I focused on preparing and submitting applications for PhD programs, as well as engaging in necessary preparations for doctoral studies.
+Preparing and submitting applications for PhD programs.
 This time also included a brief period of vacation.

 #### Master program (6 months internship) `08/2017-07/2018`